Treasury Department releases analysis of GOP tax plan. It's only one page long.

 “It will be scored by the joint tax group,” he said.
 “It will be scored by outside groups.
 It will be scored by the Treasury department.
 We have over 100 people working on this, and it will be a completely transparent process.”

-But in a report last month, the New York Times found that the department’s Office of Tax Policy had largely been sidelined from the type of process that Mnuchin described.
+But in a report last month, The New York Times found that the Office of Tax Policy had largely been sidelined from the type of process that Mnuchin described.

 In a 12-page analysis released last month, the Joint Committee on Taxation found that the Senate plan would raise $408 billion in revenue and add $1 trillion to the deficit after accounting for economic growth.

-The Treasury analysis assumes that the economy will expand at a 2.9 percent growth rate — a rate that could theoretically keep the national debt from rising.
+The Treasury analysis assumes that the economy will expand at 2.9 percent — a growth rate that could theoretically keep the national debt from rising.

 Related: Winners and losers in the Senate tax bill